-Land at Hare Road comprises a smaller site, which can be delivered quickly to achieve appropriate and proportionate growth in terms of Great Plumstead's local context.
-Furthermore, the recent draft consultation of the National Planning Policy Framework (NPPF) requires Local Planning Authorities to ensure that 20% of all allocated sites for residential development comprises half a hectare or less, to encourage small-scale housebuilders, who can build out sites relatively quickly.
-As this site comprises a marginally larger area of 0.767ha, this site would be taken forward by a small-scale housebuilder, and it should be considered favourably in line with the revised NPPF.
+Land at Hare Road comprises a site of less than one hectare in size (0.871ha), which can be delivered quickly to achieve appropriate and proportionate growth in terms of Great Plumstead's local context.
+This site would be taken forward by a small-scale housebuilder, and significant weight should be apportioned to its compliance with the revised NPPF in this respect.

-Furthermore, the suitability assessment above has demonstrated that there are no site-specific constraints which could threaten the delivery of residential development on the site.
-Therefore, residential development on the site, of the scale proposed, is deemed to be entirely achievable.
+Furthermore, the suitability assessment indicated above has demonstrated that there are no site-specific constraints which could threaten the delivery of residential development on the site.
+Therefore, residential development on the site, of the scale proposed, is deemed to be entirely appropriate, and achievable.